Privacy Policy

 Data processing in detail

-In the following, we inform you about the individual processing operations, the scope and purpose of the data processing, the legal basis, the obligation to provide your data and the respective storage period.
-An automated decision in individual cases, including profiling, does not take place.
+Below, we provide information about the individual processing operations, the scope and purpose of data processing, the legal basis, the obligation to provide your data and the respective storage period.
+There is no automated decision-making in individual cases, including profiling.

 Provision of the website

-When you call up and use our website, we collect the personal data that your browser automatically transmits to our server.
+When you access and use our website, we collect the personal data that your browser automatically transmits to our server.
 The following information is temporarily stored in a so-called log file:

-Our website is not hosted by ourselves, but by a service provider who processes the aforementioned data on our behalf in accordance with Art.
-28 GDPR for the purpose of providing the website.
+Our website is not hosted by us, but by a service provider who processes the aforementioned data on our behalf for the purpose of providing the website in accordance with Art.
+28 GDPR.

 domainfactory GmbH